Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Why GoForj Exists

-Go excels at building reliable systems, but many teams end up re-solving the same problems:
+Go excels at building reliable systems, but many teams end up re-solving the same application concerns:

 Design Principles

-These principles apply across the entire GoForj ecosystem and are reflected directly in the APIs, examples, and documentation.
+These principles apply across the framework, libraries, examples, and documentation.

 High trust by default